Lemon pasta salad

 Instructions

-- You can enjoy straight away or store it in an airtight container in the fridge.
-Pasta salad gets better as it rests and it tastes even better the next day.
+- Serve: Sprinkle the shaved parmesan cheese and pine nuts (optional) and finish with freshly ground black pepper and a touch of chili flakes, if you like.
+You can enjoy it immediately or store it in an airtight container in the fridge.
+Pasta salad improves as it rests and tastes even better the next day (it keeps for 3 days in the fridge).

 We made it tonight for dinner and it was just delicious!
 It was easy to make and perfect for a midweek dinner.